Stettfurt: Education

-In Stettfurt about 85.7% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+In Stettfurt about 85.7% of the population (between age 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).

 Stettfurt is home to the Stettfurt primary school district.
 In the 2008/2009 school year there were 131 students.
 There were 38 children in the kindergarten, and the average class size was 19 kindergartners.
 Of the children in kindergarten, 20 or 52.6% are female.
 The lower and upper primary levels begin at about age 5-6 and last for 6 years.
 There were 49 children who were at the lower primary level and 44 children in the upper primary level.
 The average class size in the primary school was 23.25 students.
 At the lower primary level, there were 25 children or 51.0% of the total population who are female and 1 or 2.0% are not Swiss citizens.
 In the upper primary level, there were 16 or 36.4% who are female.